nazar-si/stack-exchange-list/README.md

-List of some stack-exchange communities.
+List of some stack-exchange communities (and size of their html-backup).

 | Stack               | Size | State                     |
 | ------------------- | ---- | ------------------------- |